-  Note that you may be eligible to keep your health insurance in retirement and pay the same subsidized premium as you did as an employee.
-Learn more about the continued health insurance benefits for you and your family in retirement.
+You may be eligible to keep your health insurance in retirement while paying the same subsidized premium as you did as an employee.
+Learn more about continued health insurance benefits for you and your family in retirement.

-2. FERS Basic Annuity under special provisions: Border Patrol Agents that serve in federal government with at least 20 years of law enforcement service are eligible for the generous FERS basic annuity.
-This guaranteed lifetime pension, paid to retirees is a percentage of your highest average basic pay you earned during any 3 consecutive years of service.
+- FERS Basic Annuity Under Special Provisions: Border Patrol Agents that serve in the federal government with at least 20 years of law enforcement service are eligible for this guaranteed lifetime pension, which is a percentage of a retiree's highest average pay earned during any 3 consecutive years of service.
 Learn more about FERS basic annuity.

-3. Social Security: You receive social security retirement payments, the benefits of which are transferable when you change employers.
+- Social Security: Border Patrol Agent retirees receive social security retirement payments; benefits are transferable if you change employers.
 Learn more about Social Security retirement benefits.

-Law Enforcement 6(c) Retirement Coverage: Being in a frontline position at CBP qualifies you for 6(c) retirement coverage.
-What does that mean?
-6(c) retirement coverage means you can retire at any age after 25 years of service or at age 50 with at least 20 years of service.
+Law Enforcement 6(c) Retirement Coverage: Border Patrol Agents qualify for 6(c) retirement coverage, which permits retirement at any age after 25 years of service or at age 50 with at least 20 years of service.
 6(c) eligibility is a factor for determining your FERS basic annuity.